Gynecomastia in teenagers is the enlargement of the male breasts during puberty. The cause is usually a hormone imbalance.

 Gynecomastia treatment without surgery and treatment of gynecomastia with medication is still under investigation.
 To date, the Food and Drug Administration (FDA) has not approved any gynecomastia drugs that are being used “off-label” to treat gynecomastia symptoms.

-Having feminine-like breasts is embarrassing and can greatly affect the male’s psychological health, emotional health, and social well-being.
-Luckily, gynecomastia can be accurately diagnosed using the Gynecomastia Pinch Test combined with other tests.
+Having enlarged male breast tissue can be embarrassing and can greatly affect a young man’s psychological health, emotional health, and social well-being.
+Luckily, gynecomastia can be accurately diagnosed using the gynecomastia pinch test combined with other tests.
 Furthermore, gynecomastia surgery is available no matter how severe the condition is, and all are proven to be successful and effective.

 For personalized information about gynecomastia plastic surgery procedures, please complete Dr. Delgado’s inquiry form.